Social cue: In addition, research has found that those with schizophrenia are more likely to make additional false positives when aspects of the task are more abstract. A false positive is made whenever a participant mistakenly believes that they observed a specific social cue in the vignette shown to them. Therefore, the social cue that they believe they saw happening in the video was nonexistent. To see whether someone is able to correctly identify both types of cues, researchers use the Social Cue Recognition Test (SCRT). When the task is defined as being too abstract, this means that it contains abstract cues, which are cues that can be inferred from a social setting. This would consist of actions and situations that contain affect, goals, and rules. Thus, people with schizophrenia have trouble making inferences about social situations and settings that deal with abstract aspects. On the other hand, schizophrenic people are better at identifying features that use concrete cues, which are cues that can be observed directly. The reason for this is because concrete clues are more apparent while abstract cues are more ambiguous. Social anxiety

-People with Social Anxiety Disorder are found to be overly concerned with the disapproval and approval of others around them.
+People with social anxiety disorder are found to be overly concerned with the disapproval and approval of others around them.
 Due to this obsession with what others think of them, people with this disorder tend to interact with few or no people at all.
 As a result, they do not get an appropriate amount of social interaction, which contributes to their deficit in interpreting emotions and facial expressions.
-More specifically, people with Social Anxiety disorder tend to have a negative bias towards both facial expressions and emotions, which leads them to interpret such cues that are normal and/or happy as being negative.
+More specifically, people with social anxiety disorder tend to have a negative bias towards both facial expressions and emotions, which leads them to interpret such cues that are normal and/or happy as being negative.
 Previous research has found that because people with this disorder tend to have a negative bias towards social cues, they take longer to process and comprehend social cues that represent happiness.

 ADHD

 ADHD stands for attention deficit/hyperactivity disorder, which is a psychological disorder that most commonly exists in children and adults that also have learning disabilities.

 It has been found that children who have both ADHD and a learning disability also have trouble comprehending social cues, have poor social skills, have difficulty creating and/or maintaining friendships, and have trouble reacting to other people's thoughts and feelings.
 However, part of the reason that children with ADHD have deficits in the social realm is their lack of focus and self control, which obstructs their ability to properly interpret social cues.

 More specifically, people with ADHD tend to focus on too many cues, which disables them from interpreting which cues are more important.
 Because of this, certain social situations are especially hard for people with ADHD to interpret.
-One situation that would meet this criteria would be when someone is being deceptive towards them.
+One situation that would meet this criterion would be when someone is being deceptive towards them.
 The reason a deceptive situation would be harder for some with this disorder is because the social cues one gives off when being deceptive are very subtle.
-Since people with ADHD already have trouble interpreting social cues, subtle social cues would be even more difficult for someone with this disorder to comprehend and interpret.
+Since people with ADHD already have trouble interpreting social cues, subtle social cues would be even more difficult for them to comprehend and interpret.

 However, many studies have found that people with ADHD that take stimulants or prescribed medication for ADHD are better able to interpret which social cues are of the most importance.
 As a result, they are better at interacting and communicating with others, which then enables them to make and maintain better friendships or relationships.

 In Internet communication

-Communication on the Internet is very different from communication with others face to face.
-McKenna and Bargh identified four main differences between face to face communication and communication that takes place on the internet.
+Communication on the Internet is very different from communication with others in person.
+McKenna and Bargh identified four main differences between face-to-face communication and communication that takes place on the internet.